Giant Planet Evolution with MESA: Summary

 \section{Summary}

 We have introduced several modifications to the \mesa code relevant for giant planets.
 These include a new equation of state, various treatments of the radiative opacity, and the processes of convective mixing and settling.
-As the \mesa code is public, our modifications (to be put on GitHub) can be used by the community, paving the way for deeper insights into the formation and characteristics of giant planets in the solar system and those orbiting around other stars.
+As the \mesa code is public, our modifications can be used by the community, paving the way for deeper insights into the formation and characteristics of giant planets in the Solar System and those orbiting around other stars.

 Clearly, planetary evolution models can be further improved.
 Such improvements include more realistic atmospheric models, conductivities, and other thermodynamic properties.
 In addition, it would be valuable to benchmark the different evolution models in order to validate them and investigate how the simulation approach and numerical details affect the results.